 We like the idea of the MX-5 RF because it looks the part, and the metal folding roof makes the car much more refined and comfortable if you’re taking it on a longer journey.
 It doesn’t offer much in the way of practicality - the boot is almost half the size of some city cars - but no-one buys a Mazda MX-5 as a car to carry lots of luggage in.
 All MX-5s offer heated seats, cruise control, LED headlights and sat nav.

-The latest Ford Fiesta is almost the complete package and rightfully takes its place at the top of the list of best-selling cars in the UK.
+The latest Ford Fiesta is almost the complete package and was for a long time the UK's best selling car (until 2021, that is).
 It's fun to drive even in cheaper specifications, with a range of brisk and economical engines offering strong practicality for a small car.
 The interior has been completely redesigned over the previous generation, and it’s full of the essential equipment.
 It looks stylish inside with a large central touchscreen that is easy to use.

 If you want an automatic gearbox, you’re limited to the 123bhp 1.0-litre EcoBoost engine, where 0-62mph takes 9.6 seconds, and fuel economy is rated at around 54mpg.
 We’d recommend sticking with the slick manual gearboxes if you can, as they’re cheaper and quicker, but the automatic gearbox isn’t bad and doesn’t detract from the Fiesta’s class-leading ability.

 Still unsure whether to switch to an automatic gearbox?
 Read our guide Manual or automatic gearbox - which is best? to help you make your decision.